 - Provide feedback through a survey sent at the end of the exchange

-Initial application materials (the request to participate form and essay) are due by February 28th unless your college’s Faculty Representative has chosen a different date.
+Initial application materials (the request to participate form and essay) are due October 11, 2017 unless your college’s Faculty Representative has chosen a different date.
 For more information, contact the EcoLeague Faculty Rep at your college or the EcoLeague Coordinator.

 "Having tuition matched between schools was a big deal actually.
 That made it really nice not having to worry about having to take out extra money for loans just to do the exchange."